dustinpfister/blog_posts/_posts/lodash_merge.md

 ## 1 - lodash merge basics

 In this section I will be starting out with some simple examples of the lodash merge method.
+Although I will be keeping these examples very simple I assume that you have at least sone experience with javaScript, and can also get to the point where you are including lodash in the javaScript environment that you are developing in.
+If not you might want ti take a step back and start out with a getting started type post on javaScript in general.

 ### Te source code examples in this post are on Github